budget-manager/budget-manager.github.io/index.md

    * **A single mom**
-        > As a single mom with two teenagers, it is hard to balance our monthly budget.
-The Budget Manager app helps me to keep track of all my expenses and compares them with my set budget goals in each category, so I can make sure to have some money left for the fun things in life.
+        > As a single mom with two teenagers, I need to balance our monthly budget and keep track of all our expenses to make sure our needs are met until the end of the month.

    * **A graduate, starting his first job and who wants to live on his own**
-        > I just landed my first job and want to buy a house in two years.
-With this app I learn how to manage my spending and create a budget to save money each month for my down payment.
+        > As a recent grad, I just landed my first job and, I need to learn how to manage my spending and save money for a down payment, so I can buy a house in two years.

    * **A foreigner who just moved to the US**
-        > I just arrived in the States a couple of months ago, and the value of money is different from what I am used to.
-Thanks to Budget Manager I get a better grasp of what my expenses might look like at the end of the month and how I can manage all of this to work towards a balanced and healthy budget.
+        > As a new arrival in the United States, I need to learn how to compare my expenditures to my budget in order to get a better grasp of the local currency and cost of living.

 ## External services/sources